dapper91/pjrpc/README.rst

 _______________

 The way of using ``pjrpc`` clients is very simple and intuitive.
-Methods may be called by name, using proxy object or by sending handmade ``pjrpc.Request`` class object.
-Of course, the request class can be inherited and easily adapted to your needs.
-Notification requests can be made using ``pjrpc.Request.notify`` method or by sending a ``pjrpc.Request`` object without id.
+Methods may be called by name, using proxy object or by sending handmade ``pjrpc.common.Request`` class object.
+Notification requests can be made using ``pjrpc.client.AbstractClient.notify`` method or by sending a ``pjrpc.common.Request`` object without id.

 .. code-block:: python